 Led by accomplished, respected girls’ school educators, participants will connect and collaborate to explore best practices and research.
 They will also discuss ways to create a collaborative student-centered learning space, including how technology can help achieve these goals.
 Faculty will gain a clearer understanding of what it means to work in an all-girls school, come away with ideas of how to create a classroom atmosphere and curriculum that maximizes how girls learn, and connect to a cohort of girls’ school faculty members.

-Introduction to Girls’ Schools is a four-week long course and requires participants to spend approximately four hours a week engaged in the class.
+Introduction to Girls’ Schools is a three-week long course and requires participants to spend approximately four hours a week engaged in the class.
+Coursework and assignments for each unit open on Monday morning and should be completed by the following Sunday evening.
+Participants will connect and collaborate with each other through interactive media, including short videos and discussion boards.
 The class is entirely asynchronous, meaning there is no specific required time to be online, and class-paced so participants can work together and engage in discussion.